-'''

-status_report -name area_report

-status_report -name timing_report -csv -output_file reports
+status_report -name area_report status_report -name timing_report -csv -output_file reports status_report -name area_report -parameter io_port status_report -name run_status -msgtype warnings status_report -name timing_report -help

+Option Description

+-name reportName The type of report to access.
+Use any of the following keywords for reportName :

-status_report -name area_report -parameter io_port
+area_report

-status_report -name run_status -msgtype warnings

-status_report -name timing_report -help
+timing_report

-'''
+opt_report

+cp_report

+hier_area_report

+run_status

-Option Description -name reportName The type of report to access.
-Use any of the following keywords for reportName : • area_report • timing_report • opt_report • cp_report hier_area_report • run_status -parameter reportSectionName Specifies a specific section of the area, timing, or message reports to access.
-See Parameters, on page 134 for details of the appropriate keywords to use for the section names. -csv Generates the report as a comma-separated list. -output_file fileName Specifies the name of the file that writes out the report.
+-parameter reportSectionName Specifies a specific section of the area, timing, or message reports to access.
+See Parameters, on page 137 for details of the appropriate keywords to use for the section names.

+-CSV Generates the report as a comma-separated list.

+-output_file fileName Specifies the name of the file that writes out the report.
 If you do not specify an output file, the report is displayed in the Tcl window.

 Option Description

 -msgtype msgStatus Generates the number of messages found for the following types of messages:

 • Errors

-Warnings
+• Warnings

 • Notes

 -status Generates the status for a job.
 The results of the job can be specified with one of the following conditions:

 Completed

 • Failed

 -help Allows you to get help on a parameter list.

-Use -help for a list of parameters.

 Use -help for a list of parameters.